eslint/eslint/docs/src/extend/plugins.md

 ```

 ::: warning
-Namespaces that don't begin with `@` don't have any restrictions; namespaces that begin with `@` must also contain a `/`.
-For example, `@eslint` is not a valid namespace but `@eslint/plugin` is valid.
+Namespaces that don't begin with `@` may not contain a `/`; namespaces that begin with `@` may contain a `/`.
+For example, `eslint/plugin` is not a valid namespace but `@eslint/plugin` is valid.
 This restriction is for backwards compatibility with eslintrc plugin naming restrictions.
 :::

 ### Processors in Plugins